nim-lang/website/jekyll/_posts/2020-04-03-version-120-released.md

 ### `useVersion`

-If you would like to upgrade to version v1.2, but you are relying on a v1.0 behaviour, there is a command line switch `--useVersion`, which you can use with the newest Nim to simulate previous versions.
+If you would like to upgrade to version v1.2, but you are relying on v1.0 behaviour, there is a command line switch `--useVersion`, which you can use with the newest Nim to simulate previous versions.